amplience/dc-sample-blog-nextjs/README.md

 ![Create Blog List and Slot](media/create-blog-list-and-slot.gif)

+Adding a Blog post to a Blog list

+1. Navigate to the "Production" section
+2. Select the repo where you have registered "blog-list.json"
+3. Edit the previously created Blog list
+4. Click the "link" icon and select "Create and add new"
+5. Fill out all the fields in the form
+6. Click "Save"

+Note:

+- When adding the blog "Image" we recommend maintaining a 3:1, width:height ratio.

 ## Deploy To Netlify

 Click on the button below to deploy this repository via Netlify.